Create a Soothing Bedtime Routine

 You can train your body to start slowing down for sleep.
 Start by developing a consistent sleep schedule.
 Keeping regular sleep/wake times (or as close to it as possible) helps regulate your body’s daily rhythms.
 Even on the weekends, try to stray from this as little as you can.

 Be mindful of the clock in other ways, too.
 Seven or eight hours before bedtime, stop drinking coffee and consuming other sources of caffeine, which block adenosine.
 You should be finished with exercise, food, and alcohol two or three hours before retiring, as they all have arousal properties that can interfere with sleep.
 Then, half an hour to an hour before you want to drift off, dim the lights, turn off electronics, and engage in a soothing practice that works for you.

 - Jot down your worries.
 Journaling about what’s bothering you can trick your brain into feeling like it’s dealt with the problem – at least for now.

 - Take a warm bath or shower.
 When you get out, the air temperature will cool your core.

 - Do some gentle stretches, yoga moves, progressive muscle relaxation, a visualization meditation, or breathing exercises.
 They all help your mind and body wind down.

 - Use aromatherapy.
 Lavender is a popular bedroom scent for calming down and falling asleep.

-Since you may be sleeping lighter than you used to, it’s easy to wake up during the night.
+As you get older, you may find that you’re waking up during the night because you’re sleeping lighter than you used to.
 You may need to use the bathroom more frequently.
-The worries from your day may show up in disturbing dreams.
-Whatever rouses you, “Don’t wake up and turn on the TV or start answering emails,” Dr. Dedhia says.
-“I ask people to do some stretching or yoga, and if you can’t fall back to sleep, sit in a specific chair with a soft light and pull up a book.”
+And the worries from your day may show up in disturbing dreams.
+Whatever rouses you, don’t do anything that will keep you awake, like turning on the TV or answering emails.
+Instead, try stretching or hold a few yoga poses.
+If you still can’t fall back to sleep, sit in a designated chair with a soft light and read a book.
 When you feel tired, your bedroom sanctuary will be ready for you.